trieungochai/go/part-04-applications/chap-15-sql-and-databases/desc.md

 - We use `VALUES($1,$2)` in the case of inserts or updates

 `db.Prepare()` takes a SQL statement and imbues it with protection against SQL injection attacks.
 It works by restricting the values of the variable substitutions.

+---

+### Retrieving data

+SQL injection does not only concern the data being inserted.
+It also concerns any data that is manipulated in the database.
+Retrieving data and, most importantly, retrieving it safely is also something we must prioritize and handle with proper caution.

+When we query data, our results depend on the database we connect to and the table we would like to query.
+However, we must also mention that the security mechanisms that are implemented by the database engine may also prevent a successful query unless the user has appropriate privileges.

+We can differentiate between 2 types of queries:

+- Some queries do not take an argument, such as `SELECT \* FROM table`
+- Some queries require you to specify filter criteria

+Go provides 2 functions that allow you to query data.
+One is called `Query()` and the other is called `QueryRow()`.
+As a rule of thumb, you should remember that `Query()` is used to return any number of results, while `QueryRow()` is used when you expect to retrieve at most one row.
+You can also wrap them with the `Prepare()` statement.